ilhampopol/ilhampopol/README.md

 ### Hi there 👋 I'm Ilham Muharam Rivai

 I am a PHP developer specializing in SQL Server database management.
-With expertise in PHP and frameworks like Laravel, I build web applications with robust backend functionality.
+With expertise in PHP and frameworks like Codeigniter & Laravel, I build web applications with robust backend functionality.
 Proficient in SQL, I design and optimize databases for reliability and security.
 Passionate about staying updated with the latest advancements, I enjoy tackling challenging projects that leverage PHP and SQL Server to deliver scalable and secure web applications.

 - 🔭 I’m currently working on wholesale clothing sales company